macrametv/www.macrame.tv/_posts/2022-07-28-sebas-carrasco-•-illustrator.md

     > * On Macramè

-    **Because that’s the effect Seba has on every single thing he does.** He makes it bigger, better, and more substantial.
+    **Because that’s the effect Sebas has on every single thing he does.** He makes it bigger, better, and more substantial.
 He makes it grow.
 While he grows.
 And that’s why we have such a great time working together.
 Macramè needs his kind of spirit, and he needs Macramè’s way of thinking and doing.

     **“I think that, in the end, what I value most about a project is creative freedom,** the exchange of ideas with the client or project manager, and respect for one's work.
 That is something that I particularly value.
 And that’s what I have with Macramè!”